I John: Introduction and Chapter 1

 Concerning my commentary, I begin with a translation I made from the Greek text, then provide commentary.
 I used Robert Hanna's Grammatical Aid, Wesley Pershbacher's Analytical Lexicon, and Brook Westcott's commentary on The Epistles of St. John throughout my whole commentary because of their classic reputation and helpfulness with the Greek text.
 To supplement these, I cycled through 6 other commentaries, finally settling on those of Gordon Clark and John Cotton, the former because he was thought-provoking and fun to read, the latter not only because of its antiquity, but also because it contained the best applications of the text to real-life situations.
 I reference the notes of these commentators by their last name and page number in my commentary.

 Lastly, you may notice that I often state that John says something.
-In doing so, I do not mean to de-emphasize the fact that this is God's word--I could just as truthfully say, "God says...," but I use this euphemism because it is such a personal letter.
+In doing so, I do not mean to de-emphasize the fact that this is God's word--I could just as truthfully say, "God says...," but I use this convention because it is such a personal letter.

 I John Chapter One